 - Our support team is not able to lend a hand with legacy Mailbox API 1.0 questions

 If you have any custom or third party integrations still using the legacy API, they will need to be updated to use the new API.
 While your existing 1.0 integration may continue to work through November 20, it will not function beyond that date.

 Third-Party Integrations: In Progress

 Our friends at Fivetran and Segment are busy working through their Mailbox API 2.0 migrations as we speak.
 Not to worry, these integrations will continue to function as our partners work to update and launch their code.

 Third-Party Integrations: Deprecated

 After keeping in contact with our third-party partners to communicate our timelines, we're afraid that the AgileCRM and Clickdesk integrations remain on the unsupported legacy API and will stop working on November 20, 2019.
 To submit an update request for either of these integrations, please contact the AgileCRM and ClickDesk teams directly.

 Our Docs API, Webhooks, and Custom Static and Dynamic apps all use different systems behind the scenes.
 There were no changes made to these features as a result of the Mailbox API 1.0 sunset.

 Update to Mailbox API 2.0

-If you’ve built an integration using the legacy API, you will need to update it to Mailbox API 2.0.
-At a high level, your migration plan will need to tackle two things:
+If you’ve built an integration using the legacy API, it will need to be updated to Mailbox API 2.0.
+At a high level, your migration plan should tackle two things: